ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Science Benchmark: A New Benchmark for Complex Databases

 Due to the limitation of the input tokens of the language model used in our experiments, we use a subset of the database comprised of 5 original tables and 1 additional table for photometrically observed astronomical objects.
 As described in Table \ref{tab:database_stats}, there are 61 columns, averaging about 10 columns per table and an average of 14,462,875 rows per table.
 The size of the database is 6.1 GB. \\

 {\bf Cancer research data:} OncoMX\footnote{https://www.oncomx.org/} is a database funded by the U.S. National Institute of Health (NIH) that integrates knowledge from several different sources about cancer biomarkers.
 The version of OncoMX used in \emph{ScienceBenchmark} contains information from cancer biomarker databases (EDRN\footnote{https://edrn.nci.nih.gov/}, FDA\footnote{https://www.fda.gov/}), gene expressions in healthy anatomical entities (Bgee\footnote{https://bgee.org/}), differential gene expressions between healthy and cancerous samples (BioXpress\footnote{https://bioxpressbiosimilars.com/}) and cancer mutations (BioMuta\footnote{https://hive.biochemistry.gwu.edu/biomuta/norecord}).
-As shown in Table \ref{tab:database_stats},the database comprises 25 tables that have 2 to 14 columns each for a total of 106 columns and has an average of 2,636,771 rows per table.
+As shown in Table \ref{tab:database_stats}, the database comprises 25 tables that have 2 to 14 columns each, for a total of 106 columns and has an average of 2,636,771 rows per table.
 The size of the database is 12 GB.

 The complexity in this database lies in the heavily domain-specific information it contains as well as the complex queries that researchers use when exploring this database.
-For example, those unfamiliar with cancer research will not know that “BRCA1” or “BRCA2” refers to \emph{BReast CAncer gene 1} and \emph{BReast CAncer gene 2}, respectively, and that mutations in these genes are responsible for many breast and ovarian cancers.
+For example, those unfamiliar with cancer research will not know that “BRCA1” or “BRCA2” refers to \emph{BReast CAncer gene 1} and \emph{BReast CAncer gene 2}, respectively.
 In addition to the domain-specific information, even a seemingly simple query in natural language such as "Show biomarkers for breast cancer" requires a SQL query with a multi-relational join and several filters.